Queensbury lines: Keighley station

-In 1880, the GNR applied for parliamentary sanction to reduce its financial liability for the Thornton to Keighley line on which work was about to begin.
+In 1880, the GNR applied for approval from Parliament to reduce its financial liability for the Thornton to Keighley line on which work was about to begin.
 It approached the Midland Railway with a proposal to make a joint station at Keighley, to be used by the Midland Railway main line trains, the Worth Valley line trains, and the GNR.
 The Midland Railway were amenable to this, and by an agreement of 1 June 1881, the Midland granted the GNR the necessary running powers, and agreed to make a new junction station.
 The agreement was in exchange for the Midland getting running powers to Halifax.
 The northernmost part of the Worth Valley branch was relaid and doubled; the agreement marked the start of a more amicable relationship between the GNR and the Midland.
 Powers for the new Keighley station and for the widening of the last part of the Worth Valley line were granted by the Midland Railway (Additional Powers) Act 1882 (45 & 46 Vict. c. cxxx).
 Although agreement had been reached about a shared station, goods facilities at Keighley were kept entirely separate: the GNR built a spur line off the Worth Valley route just outside Keighley station; the spur crossed under and entered its own goods yard.

 Queensbury station

 The town of Queensbury was the most important on the route.
-However the high altitude of the town made it impossible for the railway to get close to it; the distance from the town to the station was 1 mi downhill along an unsurfaced and unlit footpath; the difference in altitude was about 400 ft.
+However the high altitude of the town made it difficult for the railway to get close to it; the distance from the town to the station was 1 mi downhill along an unsurfaced and unlit footpath; the difference in altitude was about 400 ft.
 When the line opened in 1878 there was no station at Queensbury until a temporary structure was hastily made ready for Easter 1879; it was located east of the East Junction.
 It had no goods facilities, no access for vehicles and the only footpath was unmade and unlit.
 There was repeated pressure from the Queensbury Local Board to improve the access, but the GNR delayed.

 In 1885 a report was considered, which showed that it would be possible to construct a new station with platforms on all three sides of the triangular junction.
 Remarkably a railway connection to the town was considered: either a rope-worked incline at a gradient of 1 in 6, or a slightly more conventional locomotive-worked line, following a roundabout route.
 The latter would cost twice as much: it would be 2 mi in length with a maximum gradient of 1 in 30.
 Work started on the new station in 1889 and a road to the town was included in the plans.
 The station opened on 1 January 1890 and the road came into use soon afterwards.
 The railway connection schemes were quietly forgotten.